Introduction To Docker Commands

 - For reaching out containers accessed internally on a network, there is always a need to withhold the corresponding ID of the container; the command ps -a helps to get this archived.

 - When a needed port is occupied on a different service, then for executing a container, the host port can be plugged into a specific container port.E.g. (host port 8080 to container port 50)

 - Docker provides additional support to clean the unnecessary code bits from the deployment container.

-- Docker always prefers catching up statements in the docker file that has not faced any change.
-Time-saving can be achieved by setting the contents depicted in the docker file at an order were least possible change contents are mentioned at the top and more likely change contents are depicted at the bottom of the file.
+- Docker always prefers catching up on statements in the docker file that has not faced any change.
+Time-saving can be achieved by setting the contents depicted in the docker file at an order where the least possible change contents are mentioned at the top and more likely change contents are depicted at the bottom of the file.

 Though docker seems to be an easy setup, it’s actually a complex system to handle when considering its vibrant features into a picture.
 Definitely, Docker is among the popular virtualization tools and allows extremely coupled with the host operating system.